selenide/selenide/_posts/2014-07-22-selenide-usage-notes.md

  ```

 <br/>
-In the next post I would like to share experience in the automated testing environment deployment (based on Grid2) if it will be interesting.
+In the next post I would like to share experience in the automated testing environment deployment (based on Grid2).
 <br/><br />
 Thanks to the Selenide's authors for their great tool ;)
 <br />